 - Are you looking for a different hotel in Milan, here are more options to choose from.

-- Book your train tickets for Milan to Bari via this website.
+- Book your train tickets from Milan to Bari via this website.

-- Book your ticket for the ferry to Bari here.
+- Book your ticket for the ferry to Bari here or search for ferry routes to Greece here.

 - For information about bus schedules and tickets for the bus to Athens, check the website here.